22Neves/devsite-docs/guides/checkout-api-orders/integration-model.en.md

 The allowed operations are:

 - [**Create order (with or without transactions)**](/developers/en/reference/order/online-payments/create/post): responsible for creating and authorizing the order without simultaneous processing.
-- [**Add transaction**](/developers/en/reference/order/online-payments/add-transaction/post): this operation can only be performed in manual mode and is responsible for adding more than one transaction in the same _payload_.
+- [**Add transaction**](/developers/en/reference/order/online-payments/add-transaction/post): this operation can only be performed in manual mode and is responsible for adding more than one transaction in the same payload.
 - **[Modify](/developers/en/reference/order/online-payments/update-transaction/put) and/or [remove](/developers/en/reference/order/online-payments/delete-transaction/delete) transaction**: modifying and removing transactions can only be done in manual mode, and allow to change payment information that had been previously added to the order.
 These are operations that modifies an item within any field of the `transactions` parameter.
 - [**Capture order**](/developers/en/reference/order/online-payments/capture/post): responsible for capturing the authorized amount of an order.
 This option is only valid for credit cards.
 - [**Process transaction**](/developers/en/reference/order/online/process-order/post): allows executing the transactions created and/or modified in manual mode.